Magnetic Bloch oscillations in a non-Hermitian quantum Ising chain: Model and effective Hamiltonian

 where

 represents a spin chain in longitudinal magnetic field $-h_{z}$, and with ferromagnetic Ising coupling $-J$.
 For simplicity, we set $J=1$ in the following discussion.
-Here $\sigma _{j}^{\alpha }$ ($\alpha =x,y,z$) are the Pauli operators on site $j$.
-While
+Here $\sigma _{j}^{\alpha }$ ($\alpha =x,y,z$) are the Pauli operators on site $j$, while

 is a transverse magnetic field term.
-In this work, we consider both the Hermitian and non-Hermitian systems, when the transverse fields $g$ are taken as real and imaginary, respectively.
-We would like to point out that the Hamiltonian $H$ is different from that of the Yang-Lee Ising spin model, which exhibits Lee-Yang zeros \cite{yang1952statistical, lee1952statistical, ananikian2015imaginary, peng2015experimental, sanno2022engineering}; in this model, the longitudinal field is imaginary, and the transverse field is real instead.
-When $h_{z}=0$, the Hamiltonian $H$ reduces to the transverse field Ising chain, which is exactly solvable through the Jordan-Wigner transformation when periodic boundary condition is applied, and serves as a unique paradigm for understanding the quantum phase transition \cite{pfeuty1970one}.
-A nonzero longitudinal field term would involves nonlocal operators in the fermion representation, and thus breaks the integrability of the model.
-In this work, we are concerned with the dynamics in the low-energy subspace of the model.
-Thus, we content ourselves with a perturbation solution through seeking for an effective Hamiltonian describing the low-energy dynamics.
-To proceed, we concentrate on the weak field situation with $h_{z},\left\vert g\right\vert \ll J$, and treat the transverse field term $H^{\prime }$ as a perturbation in the following discussion.
+In this paper, we consider both the Hermitian and non-Hermitian systems, when the transverse fields $g$ are taken as real and imaginary, respectively.
+We would like to point out that the Hamiltonian $H$ is different from that of the Yang-Lee Ising spin model, which exhibits Lee-Yang zeros \cite{yang1952statistical, lee1952statistical, von1991critical, castro2009spin, ananikian2015imaginary, peng2015experimental, sanno2022engineering}; in this model, the longitudinal field is imaginary, and the transverse field is real instead.
+When $h_{z}=0$, the Hamiltonian $H$ reduces to the transverse field Ising chain, which is exactly solvable through the Jordan-Wigner transformation when the periodic boundary condition is applied, and serves as a unique paradigm for understanding the quantum phase transition \cite{pfeuty1970one}.
+A nonzero longitudinal field term involves nonlocal operators in the fermion representation, and thus breaks the solvability of the model.